kelseyabreu/TopicTrends/backend/README.md

 ### Genkit Integration

-The backend uses Genkit with Ollama to perform text embedding and clustering:
+The backend uses Genkit to perform text embedding and clustering:

 1. **Text Embedding**: Uses the nomic-embed-text model to convert idea text into high-dimensional vector representations (512 dimensions)
 2. **Clustering**: Performs hierarchical agglomerative clustering on the embeddings with cosine distance